 Assault, meanwhile, can result to battery if, for example, the perpetrator brandished a deadly weapon at another individual which then resulted in inflicting hurt or injury to the victim.
 This kind of assault normally occurs in a sudden fit of rage, resulting to more serious crimes known as aggravated assault and felonious assault.

 If you or your loved one is a victim of assault, you have the right to full compensation for the wrongful acts perpetrated upon you.
 We can help you take necessary actions against such criminal case with our experienced personal injury attorney, Jami S. Oliver, who founded the leading Oliver Law Firm.
-No case is too complicated; we’re backed up with rational and excellent advices to help you achieve justice.
-Contact us today at (614) 220-9100 to schedule an appointment.
+No case is too complicated.
+Call 614-220-9100 to schedule an appointment.